Freddy Wexler: Collaboration with Billy Joel

 Wexler played a role in Billy Joel's return to recording after a 17-year hiatus.
 He began collaborating with Joel through an introduction arranged by his wife Olivia via a mutual connection with a doctor.
 Wexler met Joel at Dockside Restaurant in Long Island, New York.
 Their initial meeting extended from a planned 10 minutes to two hours, during which they discussed songwriting approaches and unfinished works.
 Wexler's Penn songs played a role in his connection with Billy Joel, who praised them as sounding like Lennon-McCartney compositions during their first meeting.
 Following this meeting, Joel shared some of his unfinished songs with Wexler.

 Wexler moved his family to Long Island for a time to work more closely with Joel.
 Their collaboration led to the creation of "Turn the Lights Back On" (2024), which Wexler co-wrote with Arthur Bacon and Wayne Hector.
 The song was recorded at Boathouse Studios in Water Mill, New York, and released on February 1, 2024.
 It debuted at number 1 on both classic hits and classic rock radio charts, reached number 2 on iTunes, and entered the Billboard Hot 100 at number 62.
-The song received praise from NPR, which called it “one of Joel’s most affecting”.
 Wexler conceived and co-directed the song's music video.
-The video used AI tools in order to show versions of Joel spanning several decades.
 Joel also hired Wexler's company to manage the song's release.

 Television, film, and theater

-As of 2022, Wexler co-produced and co-directed “Unfinished Business”, an NFL feature film about Keith Adams and the Riverside Cubs, an all-deaf high school football championship team, and was producing a related feature film for MGM's Orion Pictures after acquiring the exclusive life rights to the Adams family story.
+Wexler co-produced and co-directed Unfinished Business, an NFL feature film about Keith Adams and the Riverside Cubs, an all-deaf high school football championship team, and was producing a related feature film for MGM's Orion Pictures after acquiring the exclusive life rights to the Adams family story.

-In 2021, Variety reported that Wexler was the producer on the Westbrook Studios film "Soul Superhero".
-The next year, The Hollywood Reporter reported that he was the producer and co-writer for a film from Walt Disney Pictures called "Grace".
+In 2021, Variety reported that Wexler was the producer on the Westbrook Studios film Soul Superhero.
+The next year, The Hollywood Reporter reported that he was the producer and co-writer for a film from Walt Disney Pictures called Grace.

-Wexler created Nickelodeon’s first ever original series made for YouTube, Kid Cowboy.
-Wexler also served as one of the principal composers alongside co-executive producer Emilio Estefan.
-The animated series incorporates Spanish dialogue and was designed to encourage interactive problem-solving among its viewers.
-The show was originally released in January 2025.

-Wexler co-produced the 2025 Broadway adaptation of the musical The Last Five Years.
+Wexler created Nickelodeon’s first YouTube original series, Kid Cowboy, which released in January 2025.
+He also served as one of the principal composers alongside co-executive producer Emilio Estefan.
+He co-produced the 2025 Broadway adaptation of the musical The Last Five Years, and was an executive producer on Sebastian Maniscalco's 2025 Hulu comedy special It Ain't Right.